martin3000/evohome/README.md

 # Home Assistant Custom Component for Honeywell Evotouch

-_News: I am now working towards getting this component accepted into HA; this is the `custom_component version`, which I plan to keep up-to-date._
+_News: I am now working towards getting this component accepted into HA; this is the `custom_component` version, which I plan to keep up-to-date._

-Support for Honeywell (EU-only) Evohome installations: one controller, multiple heating zones and (optionally), DHW.
+Support for Honeywell (EU-only) Evohome installations: one controller, multiple heating zones and (optionally) a DHW controller.

-It provides _much_ more functionality that the existing Honeywell climate component does not and you may be able to run it alongside that component (but see below).
+It provides _much_ more functionality that the existing Honeywell climate component and you may be able to run it alongside that component (but see below).

 This is beta-level code, YMMV.